cloudtrust/event-emitter/README.md

 chmod -R 755 <PATH_TO_KEYCLOAK>/modules/system/layers/event-emitter
 ```

-Configuration parameters of HTTP Event Emitter:
-* targetUri: server endpoint where to send the serialized events
-* bufferCapacity: window size of events kept in memory if failure occurs
-* datacenterId: configuration parameter for snowflake unique ID generation, id of the datacenter
-* idpId: name of the IDP, present in headers and used for unique ID generation
-* connectTimeoutMillis: timeout in milliseconds until a connection is established.
-Parameter is optional
-* connectionRequestTimeoutMillis: timeout in milliseconds used when requesting a connection from the connection manager.
-Parameter is optional
-* socketTimeoutMillis: socket timeout (SO_TIMEOUT) in milliseconds.
-Parameter is optional

 Configuration parameters of Kafka Event Emitter:
 * bufferCapacity: window size of events kept in memory if failure occurs
 * clientId Kafka client ID